rh-ecosystem-edge/recert/docs/design.md

 endpoint.

 The list of directories is where recert will look for cryptographic objects that you want it to regenerate.
-The etcd endpoint is for the cluster's etcd database, where recert will look for Kubernetes resources that it knows might contain cryptographic objects.
+The etcd endpoint is for an etcd instance backed by the cluster's etcd database, where recert will look for Kubernetes resources that it knows might contain cryptographic objects.

 There are a few other configuration options for recert that you can learn more about by looking in the `src/cli.rs` file, or by running recert with the `--help`